Caleb Lyon: State legislature

+Tenure as Idaho governor

 Appointed by President Abraham Lincoln in 1864, as Governor of Idaho Territory, Lyon proved to be extremely unpopular.
 One journalist wrote he was "a conceited, peculiar man, who made many enemies and misappropriated much of the public funds."

 During Lyon's administration, the territorial capital was moved from Lewiston to Boise, reputedly because Lyon thought it was better to have the capital in a larger city.

 Lyon started a diamond-prospecting frenzy when he claimed that a prospector had found a diamond near Ruby City, Idaho.
 Although hundreds of men staked claims, no genuine diamonds were found as a result.

 In 1866, an audit showed that Lyon had embezzled $46,418 in federal funds which were intended for the Nez Perce people.
 He was never convicted on any charges.

-Later life and death
+Later life

 After Lyon's governorship ended, he returned to his home in Rossville, Staten Island, New York, where he purchased a home known as "Ross Castle" in 1859.
 A small collection of Lyon's papers is preserved by the Staten Island Historical Society at Historic Richmond Town in New York, along with various artifacts associated with the Lyon family.

+Death and burial

-He died on September 8, 1875 and is interred at Greenwood Cemetery, Brooklyn, Kings County, New York, US.
+He died on September 8, 1875, and is interred at Greenwood Cemetery, Brooklyn, Kings County, New York, US.